Roopak-dot/StudentAPI/README.md

 Student API

-This project is a RESTful API for managing student information, implemented using the Camel framework in a Spring Boot application.
+This project is a RESTful API for managing student information, implemented using the in a Spring Boot application.
 The API supports CRUD (Create, Read, Update, Delete) operations on student entities.

 Brief description or introduction of the project.